Envy: Overcoming

 Envy may negatively affect the closeness and satisfaction of relationships.
 Overcoming envy might be similar to dealing with other negative emotions (anger, resentment, etc.).
 Individuals experiencing anger often seek professional treatment (anger management) to help understand why they feel the way they do and how to cope.
 Subjects experiencing envy often have a skewed perception on how to achieve true happiness.
 By helping people to change these perceptions, they will be more able to understand the real meaning of fortune and satisfaction with what they do have.
 According to Lazarus, "coping is an integral feature of the emotion process".
 There are very few theories that emphasize the coping process for emotions as compared to the information available concerning the emotion itself.

 There are numerous styles of coping, of which there has been a significant amount of research done; for example, avoidant versus approach.
 Coping with envy can be similar to coping with anger.
 The issue must be addressed cognitively in order to work through the emotion.
 According to the research done by Salovey and Rodin (1988), "more effective strategies for reducing initial envy appear to be stimulus-focused rather than self-focused".
 Salovey and Rodin (1988) also suggest "self-bolstering (e.g., "thinking about my good qualities") may be an effective strategy for moderating these self-deprecating thoughts and muting negative affective reactions".
-Further research needs to be done in order to better understand envy, as well as to help people cope with this emotion.